Uniform 4-polytope: Nonuniform alternations

 Wythoff constructions with alternations produce vertex-transitive figures that can be made equilateral, but not uniform because the alternated gaps (around the removed vertices) create cells that are not regular or semiregular.
 A proposed name for such figures is scaliform polytopes.
-This category allows a subset of Johnson solids as cells, for example triangular cupola.
+This category allows a subset of Johnson solids as cells, for example the triangular cupola.

 Each vertex configuration within a Johnson solid must exist within the vertex figure.
 For example, a square pyramid has two vertex configurations: 3.3.4 around the base, and 3.3.3.3 at the apex.

 The nets and vertex figures of the four convex equilateral cases are given below, along with a list of cells around each vertex.